-"I have been here all day, mademoiselle.
-I was up here day before vesterday, and the chateau from this point presented such a beautiful subject, that I could not resist the temptation to come up here and fasten it upon paper."
-"And did you make that picture yourself?" asked the maiden, with undisguised surprise.
+'I have been here all day, mademoiselle.
+I was up here day before yesterday, and the chateau from this point presented such a beautiful subject, that I could not resist the temptation to come up here and fasten it upon paper.'
+And did you make that picture yourself? asked the maiden with undisguised pleasure and surprise.

-"Yes," returned Henry, holding it up and placing it in a favorable light.
-"I have cherished the art for two reasons : The first is, because I feel that such pursuits are calculated, if rightly viewed and studied, to purify the mind and exalt the thoughts; and the second, which perhaps is the most powerful with me, is, that it may at some time place me beyond the influence of poverty and want."
-"What a lovely picture," Isidore uttered.
-"How soft and warm, and how true to the life.
+'Yes,' returned Henry, holding it up and placing it in a favorable light.
+I have cherished the art for two reasons: The first is, because I feel that such pursuits are calculated, if rightly viewed and studied, to purify the mind and exalt the thoughts; and the second, which is the most powerful with me, is that it may one day place me beyond the influence of poverty and want.

+What a levely picture,' Isidore uttered.
+'How soft and warm, and how true to the life.
 I can surely look through those trees into the park beyond, and I can hear the sighing of the gentle zephyr that moves that genial foliage.
-How natural !"
+How natural!
 At that moment Henry felt more pride than he would had all the kings of earth fell down at his feet.
-The warm, unaffected praise of that | turned towards the spot where his pencils lay. moved him most joyfuffly.

-"If you would not be offended, lady," said the youth, "I would ask you to accept this poor gift "O. I shall accept it most joyfully," cried Isidore.
-"But my selfishness will not stop there.
+The warm, unaffected praise of that beautiful maiden went to his very soul, and it moved most joyfully.
+"If you would not be offended, lady,' said the youth, 'I would ask you to accept this poor gift as a token of the deep esteem of one who can appreciate worth even though its possessor be far above me in life.'
+Oh, I shall accept it most joyfully,' said Isidore.
+'But my selfishfless will not stop there.
 You must give to me the secret of the craft.
 You must learn me to draw.
-Will you "If your father consents, lady, I should be most happy."
-"O, of course he will consent," uttered the maiden, with sparking eyes.
-"He will be pleased to have me gain such a privilege.
-I have often expressed a wish to learn to draw, and he has promised me that he would embrace the first opportunity that presented itself.
+Will you not?"
+'If your father consents, lady, I should be most happy.'
+Oh, of course he will consent, uttered the maiden, with sparkling eyes.
+'He will be pleased to have me gain such a privilege.
+I have often expressed a wish to learn to draw, and he had promised me that he would embrace the first opportunity that presented itself.
 So we may consider that point settled.
-O. if I could only pictures in a year.
-The thing is settled, monyou must not be a very strict one, for I was "Because your own choice was sure to lead rightly, I suppose," replied Henry, warmly.
+Oh, if I could only learn to draw and color like that: why, I should have the old chateau's walls all covered with pictures in a year.
+The thing is settled, monsieur, and from hence you are my teacher-but you must not be a very strict one, for I was always taught to have my own way.'
+Because your own choice was sure to lead you rightly, I suppose.